Top 10 Bizarre, Unusual and Weird Plants

-These plants are not garden basics!
-Walk on the wild side with these weird and wonderful bizarre plants.
+Ordinary plants these are not!
+Walk on the botanical wild side with this top 10 list of unique-looking wacky and weird plants.

-Sure, we love plants for their beauty and fragrance, but have you ever browsed the aisles of a garden center and felt your creative side, I don’t know, sigh just a little?
-That’s a huge problem for me: settling for the tried-and-true when I’m really craving a plant that belongs in a grade school science fair.
-Botanically speaking, I’m a sucker for a bizarre personality.
+Sure, we love plants for their beauty and fragrance, but have you ever browsed the aisles of your local garden center and felt your creative side, I don’t know, sigh just a little?
+That’s a huge problem: settling for the tried-and-true when you’re really craving weird plants that belong in a school science fair.
+Botanically speaking, I’m a sucker for a bizarre, funny looking plant.

 But committing to adventure often leads straight to disappointment.
-Either I can’t find a place to buy what I’m looking for, or I learn the hard way that the plant is too temperamental for the average gardener.
-Because of cost, size or the cultivar’s picky preferences, my plans usually end in grumbling defeat.
+Either you can’t find a place to buy the weird plant you’re looking for, or you learn the hard way that the plant is too temperamental for the average gardener.

-So imagine my excitement when our editor placed a copy of Timber Press’ Bizarre Botanicals in my greedy hands!
-Authors Larry Mellichamp and Paula Gross introduced me to the plant world’s friendlier eccentrics, focusing on varieties that, with a little work, anyone can locate and grow at home.
-This month’s Top 10 plants come directly from those pages: my must-grow favorites of the wonderfully weird.
+Timber Press’ Bizarre Botanicals authors Larry Mellichamp and Paula Gross introduced us to the plant world’s friendlier eccentrics, focusing on varieties that, with a little work, anyone can grow at home.
+So bring on the weird plants!

 An impressive height of 3 to 4 feet provides a good view of this begonia’s striking leaves.
 The elongated-heart shape and ruffled edges make for lovely foliage, but the round, sparkly white spots steal the show.